moolen/juno/README.md

 ## Notes

-* docker/moby does not support cgroup2
+* docker/moby does not support cgroup2 (we can not inject eBPF into cgroup2 netns)
+* [tcptracer-bpf](https://github.com/weaveworks/tcptracer-bpf) kinda does exactly this BUT runs as `kprobe/tcp_v4_connect` with the limitation that it only supports tcp AND it does not get all connect calls.

 ## Installation